mattwalo32/blackjack/DEVELOPMENT.md

 - ```<CardNumber>:<PlayerName>``` Sends the ```<CardNumber>``` (0 to 51) to the ```<PlayerName>```.
 This can only be called by C Client.
 - ```HIT:``` Sent by the web client to indicate they want to recieve a card.
 This can only be called by Web Client.
 - ```STAY:``` Sent by the web client to indicate they want to stay.
 This can only be called by Web Client.

+# Week Two
+### Connecting C Client to Web Socket
+During the end of last week, I tried about five different libraries for connecting to the web socket from the c++ client, and none of them could be integrated well with the project.
+This week, I tried using boost beast TODO LINK.
+This is able to be installed for vs studio easily with microsoft's vcpkg.